instnt-inc/instnt-ios-sdk/README.md

 ## Document verifications steps

-1. First step in the process of document verification is to scan a document.
+1. The first step in document verification is to scan a document.
 Following is the sample code for scanning a document.

 The document verification has an auto-upload feature which is turned on by default.
 It uploads the image to Instnt cloud storage once the image gets captured successfully.